elizabeth-millicanbxsy/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 This quote reminds us that while writing code, strive for clarity and simplicity to ensure maintainability, scalability, and efficiency.
 Avoid unnecessary complexity; a program that's easy to understand is often easier to debug, extend, and collaborate on.
 It's not about how much code you write, but how elegantly you solve the problem with the least amount of clutter."

 In practice, this could mean using well-designed abstractions, adhering to DRY (Don't Repeat Yourself) principles, leveraging built-in language features, and continuously refactoring your code to improve its readability and structure.
 Always remember that you're writing code not just for computers to execute, but also for humans to read, comprehend, and maintain.

+# 2024-01-15
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves problems efficiently.
+Strive for readable and modular solutions, avoiding unnecessary complexity.
+Always remember that you write code not only for machines but also for humans to understand and collaborate on."

+In practice, this means:
+1. Write concise and expressive code.
+2. Use abstraction and encapsulation to manage complexity.
+3. Optimize for readability and clarity over premature optimization.
+4. Test your code thoroughly to validate its simplicity and functionality.
+5. Continuously refactor to keep your codebase lean and comprehensible.
+6. Choose the right tools and frameworks for the task at hand, favoring those that promote simplicity.